PHUMA: Physically Reliable Humanoid Locomotion Dataset: Dataset

 \subsubsection{Extracting Ground Contact Information}

-We identify a subset of SMPL-X foot vertices that are most indicative of ground interaction.
+To identify foot contact, we need foot indices from human motion source.
+Therefore, we identify a subset of SMPL-X foot vertices that are most indicative of ground interaction.
 Specifically, we select the 22 vertically lowest vertices from each foot region (left heel, left toe, right heel, right toe) in the SMPL-X default pose, totaling 88 vertices.
-These vertices are illustrated in Figure~\ref{fig:foot_vertices}.
-The vertex indices corresponding to these ground-contact points are provided in Table~\ref{tab:foot_vertices}.
+These vertices are illustrated in Figure~\ref{fig:appendix_A.1_foot_vertices}.
+The vertex indices corresponding to these ground-contact points are provided in Table~\ref{tab:appendix_A.1_foot_vertices}.

 To correctly place a motion, it is necessary to establish a single, consistent ground plane.
-Simple heuristics often fail; defining the ground by the lowest foot position in the sequence can cause floating, while per-frame adjustments introduce jitter.
-Our method solves this using a majority vote to find the ground height that maximizes the duration of foot contact.
-In this scheme, each vertex on the feet votes for a potential ground level.
-The height that gathers the most votes across the entire sequence is selected, as this plane consistently has the most foot vertices near it.
-The entire motion is then shifted to place this new ground at height zero.
+Simple heuristics often fail: defining the ground by the lowest foot position in the sequence can cause floating, while per-frame adjustment introduces jitter and breaks down for motions where both feet leave the ground, such as jumping or running.
+Our method instead uses a majority vote to find the ground height that maximizes the duration of foot contact.
+Specifically, we first collect the heights of the foot vertices (Figure~\ref{fig:appendix_A.1_foot_vertices}) across all frames (Figure~\ref{fig:majority_vote_procedure}.1).
+Because the estimated root translation of SMPL-X is noisy, we then select the optimal ground height $g^*$ as the one with the most foot vertices falling within the band $(g-\delta, g+\delta)$ with $\delta=2.5cm$ (Figure~\ref{fig:majority_vote_procedure}.2):

-Specifically, we first generate candidate ground coordinates.
-For each frame \(t\), we find the minimum vertical position among these 88 points and record it as a candidate coordinate for the ground plane, \(g_t\).
-Second, we evaluate each candidate \(g_t\) by counting the total number of foot vertices, across all frames, that fall within its \(\delta= 2.5\,\mathrm{cm}\) tolerance band.
-We select the candidate \(g^\star\) with the highest count as the optimal ground plane and translate the entire sequence vertically to place \(g^\star\) at the origin.
+where $\mathcal{V}$ is the set of foot vertices, $h_v^f$ denotes the height of vertex $v$ at frame $f$, and $\mathbf{1}[\cdot]$ is the indicator function.
+Finally, the entire motion is shifted so that this ground sits at height zero.